Professor-G/pyBIA/docs/index.rst

 Key Features
 ============

-pyBIA is organized into four interconnected modules that streamline the transition from imaging to classified candidates.
+pyBIA is organized into four core modules that handle the image-based feature engineering as well as the subsequent training and optimization of the machine learning classifiers.

 .. grid:: 2
    :gutter: 3